 Assemble a kit of items that you will need to access during the first few days/week of moving in.
 As a teen, you may not think that assembling a kit like this is necessary, but you will be thanking yourself come move-in day.

 - First aid: Bandages of assorted sizes, antibiotic and hydrocortisone ointments, painkillers, digital thermometer, contact solution, decongestant, and antacids

-- Laundry: Detergent pods (they’re small, easy to store and easy to use), a stain remover stick, and fabric softener sheets
+- Laundry: Detergent, a stain remover stick, and fabric softener sheets.

 - Cleaning: Antibacterial wipes, glass cleaning wipes, microfiber dust cloth, a roll of paper towels, broom, and dustpan.

 This will help you when unpacking.
 You’ll be able to prioritize which items are needed most.

 Rule of thumb: The heavier the item, the smaller the box.
 Overpacking can lead to boxes breaking open, and make it harder to carry when they are too heavy.

 Layout Of The Campus And Close By Stores

 If you can, learn the layout of the campus before move-in day.
 You can start planning out what the best route is for moving your items in and it will give you a good idea of where your classes will be.